SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 This includes how the interpreter manages its execution state and the call stack, how it dispatches instructions, some illustrative instructions and some of its platform independent optimizations: instruction lookahead and static type predictions.
 The chapter on Slang VM generation presents machine dependent optimizations such as interpreter threading and autolocalization.

-A section of this chapter is dedicated to message sends: the most important instruction in the Pharo programming language and in many object oriented languages.
+A section of this chapter is dedicated to message sends: the most important instruction in the Pharo programming language and in many object-oriented languages.
 Message-sends, as similar as they may look to statically-bound function calls, must implement late-bound execution.
-Sending a message requires looking up methods up in the receiver class hierarchy, which is one of the most common operations in Pharo, and one of the most complex and expensive too.
+Sending a message requires looking up the corresponding method up in the receiver class hierarchy, which is one of the most common operations in Pharo, and one of the most complex and expensive too.
 One simple way to cope with such costs are global lookup caches.